International company

 Forms for working abroad:

-In countries of the European Union, the European Economic Area or Switzerland
+To European Union countries, of the European Economic Area or Switzerland

-In embassies and consulates of countries without bilateral agreement
+Ibero-American Multilateral Agreement To countries embassies and consulates without bilateral agreement

-In the Isle of Man or Jersey (United Kingdom)
+To islands of Man or of Jersey (the United Kingdom)

-In Switzerland (for nationalities of third-party countries - non-EU)
+To Switzerland (for third-party nationalities countries - not of the EU)

 Application of health precautions to protect the health of workers working outside of Spain

-We have provided the Universal Traveller compendium, where you can learn more about the health precautions that workers must apply when they are transferred, according to the risks and conditions they may find in other countries.
+We offer you the World Traveller compendium, where you will be able to learn more about health precautions that workers moved abroad need to apply, according to the risks and conditions that they can find in other countries.

 Specific activities per country.